danderson00/webpack-worker/samples/plotly/blog.md

 # Parallelizing Javascript Workloads - Building High Performance Graphs with Plotly and webpack-worker

 Recently, we've been playing around with plotting various graphs in a react application with Plotly.
 It became clear pretty quickly that working with large data sets on the main application thread is simply not an option.
-Even with a 50ms workload, dragging a date range slider is jarring, not the smooth experience we're after.
+Dragging a date range slider to filter graphs is jarring, not the smooth experience we're after.

 Enter WebWorkers.